Peperone97/pythonFishingBot/README.md

   - numpy
   - scikit-image

-How to do it work:
+How to make it work:
-  - place the mouse on the point where the hook will go
+  - place the cursor over the point where the hook will go
   - open the terminal and type "python main.py"
-  - refocus the screen on the game and it's done
+  - refocus the game window and you're done

-Now the bot will fish for you
+From now on, the bot will fish for you.
-For stop the bot focus the terminal and press enter
+To stop it, focus the terminal again and press Enter.